 Over the long term, it is thought that sclerosing adenosis increases the risk of subsequent breast cancer development approximately two times.

-However, to clarify, this does not mean that the sclerosing lesion causes the increase in breast cancer risk.
-What it does means, is that the same genetic predispositions which have brought about the sclerosing adenosis, will also give a woman an increased predisposition towards possible breast carcinoma development.
+However, to clarify, this does not mean that the sclerosing lesion causes an increase in breast cancer risk.
+What it does mean is that the same genetic predispositions which have brought about the sclerosing

 We have room to take a few questions here

 This is the same as normal adenosis but the abnormalities have a rounded shape that looks like a nodule.

 It feels hard, and so you worry it is a lump or nodule.